Yarra Trams: History

-On 1 October 1997 in preparation for privatisation, the Public Transport Corporation's tram operations were split into two business units, Swanston Trams and Yarra Trams.
+In October 1997, in preparation for privatisation, it was announced that the tram operations of the Public Transport Corporation would be split into two business units, Swanston Trams and Yarra Trams.
+The split became effective on 1 July 1998.

 TransdevTSL

 MetroLink Victoria Pty Ltd, a joint venture between Transfield Services (50%), Transdev (30%) and Egis (20%), successfully bid to take over the Yarra Trams services from 29 August 1999.
 Transdev bought out Egis' share in 2000.
 MetroLink Victoria became part of TransdevTSL in 2007.

-The joint venture inherited 23 W, 31 Z3, 28 A1, 42 A2, two B1 and 55 B2 class trams and took over the operation of 10 routes and four depots; Camberwell, East Preston, Kew and Southbank.
+The joint venture inherited 23 W, 31 Z3, 28 A1, 42 A2, two B1 and 55 B2 class trams, and took over the operation of 10 routes and four depots: Camberwell, East Preston, Kew and Southbank.
 In March 2000 a new white with green and blue stripes and grey skirt livery was introduced.

-After National Express (who operated the other half of the network) handed back its M>Tram franchise having been unable to renegotiate financial terms, the State Government temporarily took it over.
-In May 2003 the State Government announced it would establish a single company to operate both networks, and was negotiating with TransdevTSL to operate this entity.
-In February 2004 an agreement was reached, and the networks were reunited on 18 April 2004 under the Yarra Trams brand.
+After National Express, which operated the other half of the network, handed back its M>Tram franchise, having been unable to renegotiate revised financial terms, the State Government temporarily took it over.
+In May 2003, the State Government announced it would establish a single company to operate both networks, and was negotiating with TransdevTSL to operate it.
+In February 2004, an agreement was reached, and the networks were reunited on 18 April 2004 under the Yarra Trams brand.

 Keolis Downer

 When the franchise was next tendered, Transdev TSL and Keolis Downer were shortlisted to bid.
 In June 2009, the franchise was awarded to Keolis Downer with the new franchise commencing on 30 November 2009.
 The Yarra Trams brand was retained.
-Keolis Downer introduced a new Yarra Trams logo along with a new livery featuring yellow doors.
+Keolis Downer introduced a new Yarra Trams logo, along with a new livery featuring yellow doors.

 In September 2017, it was announced that the franchise is to be extended until November 2024, but with tougher conditions.

+Yarra Journey Makers

+In June 2024, the Yarra Trams franchise was awarded to Yarra Journey Makers, a joint venture between Transdev (51%) and John Holland (49%).
+The new operator commenced operations on 1 December 2024 and will continue to use the Yarra Trams brand.
+It is second time that Transdev has been involved in operating the Yarra Trams network.